cchudzicki-ocw-testing/21l.021-spring-2022/content/pages/readings.md

 ### Sessions 11–12

 Shakespeare, William.
-"Twelfth Night" in *Four Comedies: The Taming of the Shrew ; A Midsummer Night's Dream ; as You like It ; Twelfth Night*.
+"Twelfth Night."
+In *Four Comedies: The Taming of the Shrew ; A Midsummer Night's Dream ; as You like It ; Twelfth Night*.
 Penguin Publishing Group, 1995.

 **Note:** As with your reading of Shakespeare's *The Taming of the Shrew*, you are free to use any print edition for *Twelfth Night* or the [one available through MIT](http://shakespeare.mit.edu/twelfth_night/index.html).